Jibun/scumm-image-encoder/README.md

 3. There are 3 common colours defined per room, and each 8x8 block can specify its own "custom" colour when it's displayed.
 4. There is a limit of 256 different 8x8 blocks.
 This includes the room's background AND all its objects, but not the masks.
 This is why the objects must be decoded & encoded when the background is decoded/encoded.
 (Note that a solid block of a "custom" colour could be used multiple times, each time specifying a different "custom" colour, but using the same block data.)

-## SCUMM v2
+## SCUMM v2 or v3

 - Unpack a LucasArts game with ScummRp.
 - Decode all images from a room to PNG files.
-The decoder will spit out the background image, all object images and all image masks.
+The decoder will spit out the background image and mask, all object images and all objects masks.
 Make sure you don't change the file names.
 - Encode the images.
-When you encode, just specify the file name of the background image - the encoder will also pick up all of the object images and masks (replacing any existing files).
+When you encode, just specify the file name of the background image - the encoder will also pick up the mask and all of the object images and masks (replacing any existing files).
 - Pack the game again with ScummRp.

 ## SCUMM v5 or v6